 Are sepia, selenium, and gold toners archival?

-One of the biggest myths that is actually still touted by many is that toners make film more archival.
-Selenium was a favorite archival toner used since the turn of the century, although many have also touted sepa and extravagantly expensive gold toners for the same effect.
+One of the biggest myths that is actually still believed by many is that film toners make negatives more archival.
+Selenium was a favorite archival toner used since the turn of the century, although many have also touted sepia and extravagantly expensive gold toners for the same effect.

 However, when the Image Permanence Institute tested these toners back in the late 80s, they quickly found that the toners do have a partial archival effect, but are overall unreliable.